Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Example: the free scalar field in 1+1 dimensions

-where $a,b$ represents one momentum component of the fields.
-The vacuum expectation value of the field configurations is one of the most important quantities in studying phase transitions, due to its relation to the magnetization, which is defined through the coordinate space average of $\langle \phi(x) \rangle$, and is an order parameter of the spontaneous symmetry breaking in interacting scalar field theories, or discrete magnetic systems \cite{45}.

-Using the same analogy, other observables can be calculated by the same method using the factorized form of the radial basis function approximated path integral.
-In the next section a simple example will be shown for the free real scalar field theory in 1+1 dimensions.

-\subsection{Example: the free scalar field in 1+1 dimensions}
+\section{Example: the free scalar field in 1+1 dimensions}

-The non-interacting real scalar field theory in 1+1 dimensions is the simplest system where the method could be easily followed.
-The calculation for more complex theories with, e.g., nonlinear interactions and/or higher dimensions follows the same procedure.
-On a sidenote, in the case of gauge theories, or theories including Grassman variables, e.g., for fermionic fields, the method needs to be extended due to the different kinetic terms and different symmetries, which will be the main topic of some future works.
+The noninteracting real scalar field theory in 1+1 dimensions is the simplest system where the method could be easily followed.
+The calculation for more complex theories with nonlinear interactions at higher dimensions follows the same procedure as it will be shown here.
+On a side note, in the case of gauge theories, or theories including Grassman variables, e.g., for fermionic fields, the method needs to be extended due to the different kinetic terms, different symmetries, noncommutativity of field variables etc. In the case of geometrically non-flat field spaces, e.g., in gauge theories or sigma models, simple Gaussian kernels might not be enough, and other types of kernels and/or specific transformation rules applied to the RBF networks could be needed.
+We will leave these complications for future work.

-In this section we will show the working principles of the method by using three different parameterizations of the RBF networks and also including one instance where the field is scaled to a smaller interval using $S_c > 1$.
+In this section, we will show the working principles of the method by using three different parametrizations of the RBF networks, while also including one instance where the field is scaled to a smaller interval using $S_c > 1$.
 For now, staying with the problem at hand, the Lagrangian density for the free scalar field with mass $m$ can be written as:

-where $m$ is the mass, and $x$ represents the space-time coordinates.
-By discretizing the Lagrangian density in 1+1 dimensions, assuming periodic boundary conditions, and setting $\Delta t = \Delta x = a$, the action integral can be cast in a discretized sum as:

-where we have also applied a field scaling as $\phi \rightarrow S_c \phi$.
-In the calculations, we will set $a=1$ and $m=1$, however, we keep their dependence during the derivation for clarity.

-In the next step let us separate the kinetic term from the static quadratic mass terms and define the $F(\phi_{i,j})$ function that has to be approximated by the RBF network as follows:
+After discretizing the corresponding action in $1+1$ dimension with $\Delta t = \Delta x = a$, and separating the kinetic term from the quadratic parts, we define the $F(\phi_{i,j})$ function (that has to be approximated by the RBF network) as follows:

-where we have kept the dependence on the $S_c$ scaling and on the $a$ lattice resolution.
-In order to show that different 'good' parametrizations will give the same results, we have done the calculations using three different RBF networks with the parameters shown in Tab.~\ref{tab:4}.
+where we have kept the dependence on the $S_c$ scaling and $a$.
+In order to show that different good parametrizations will give the same results, we have set $a=1$, and done the calculations using three different RBF networks with the parameters shown in Tab.~\ref{tab:4}.